 - Unjust Enrichment on behalf of Plaintiffs and the Damage Class

-The law allows plaintiffs to recover compensation for over-pricing and other harm when companies unlawfully collude instead of compete.
-If you have questions or you believe you could be a representative of the class, contact us for more information.
+The law allows plaintiffs to recover compensation for over-pricing and other harm when companies unlawfully collude instead of competing.